-The assets are principally invested in debt instruments (bonds and financial instruments having the same characteristics, including convertible bonds) which:
+The assets are principally invested in debt instruments (bonds and financial instruments having the same characteristics, including convertible bonds and high yield bonds for a maximum of 20% of the net assets) which:

 - are issued by both private (companies) and public (governments, international and supranational organizations, ...) sector issuers; - are denominated in various currencies; - may be at fixed or variable rates, indexed and / or, for a maximum of 20% Subordinated; and - are rated BBB-/Baa3 (or equivalent) at least by one of the independent rating agency or considered of comparable quality by the Management Company (notably when issue rating is missing).